Laurel and Hardy: Personal lives

+Career interruption

 It appeared that the team would split permanently in 1938.
 Hal Roach had become dissatisfied with his distribution arrangement with Metro-Goldwyn-Mayer, and had begun releasing his films through United Artists.
 He still owed MGM one last feature, and made the Laurel and Hardy comedy Block-Heads, with the announcement that this would be Laurel and Hardy's farewell film.
 Stan Laurel's contract with Roach then expired, and Roach did not renew it.
 Oliver Hardy's contract was still in force, however, and Roach starred Hardy solo in the antebellum comedy Zenobia (1939), with Harry Langdon as Hardy's comic foil.
 This fueled rumors that Laurel and Hardy had split on bad terms.

 After Zenobia, Laurel rejoined Hardy and the team signed with independent producer Boris Morros for the comedy feature The Flying Deuces (1939).
 Meanwhile, Hal Roach wanted to demonstrate his new idea of making four-reel, 40-minute featurettes—twice the length of standard two-reel, 20-minute comedies—which Roach felt could fit more conveniently into double-feature programs.
 He referred to these extended films as "streamliners".
 To test his theory, Roach rehired Laurel and Hardy.
 The resulting films, A Chump at Oxford and Saps at Sea (both 1940), were prepared as featurettes.
 United Artists overruled Roach and insisted that they be released as full-length features.

 Hoping for greater artistic freedom, Laurel and Hardy split with Roach, and signed with 20th Century-Fox in 1941 and MGM in 1942.
 However, their working conditions were now completely different: they were simply hired actors, relegated to both studios' B-film units, and not initially allowed to contribute to the scripts or improvise, as they had always done.
 When their films proved popular, the studios allowed them more input, and they starred in eight features until the end of 1944.
 These films, while far from their best work, were still very successful.
 Budgeted between $300,000 and $450,000 each, they earned millions at the box office for Fox and MGM.
 The Fox films were so profitable that the studio kept making Laurel and Hardy comedies after it discontinued its other "B" series films.

 The busy team decided to take a rest during 1946, but 1947 saw their first European tour in 15 years.
-A film based in the charters of "Robin Hood" was planned during the tour, but not realized.
+A film based in the characters of "Robin Hood" was planned during the tour, but not realized.
 In 1947, Laurel and Hardy famously attended the reopening of the Dungeness loop of the Romney, Hythe and Dymchurch Railway, where they performed improvised routines with a steam locomotive for the benefit of local crowds and dignitaries.